Yakimono (Hannibal): Plot

 Miriam Lass (Anna Chlumsky) is taken by an ambulance and is tended for all her injuries.
 Crawford (Laurence Fishburne) questions her about her captivity, but she is struggling to remember her captor, only viewing him as a shadow.
 She also states that she wasn't spared by the kidnapper, but was "saved for last".

 Lecter (Mads Mikkelsen) meets with Bloom (Caroline Dhavernas) at an interrogation room, with Crawford and Miriam watching him from a two-way mirror.
 Surprisingly, Miriam is certain that Lecter was not her captor.
 Meanwhile, due to the Chesapeake Ripper's new discoveries, all charges are dropped against Graham (Hugh Dancy) and is released from the Baltimore State Hospital for the Criminally Insane.
 He tells Dr. Chilton (Raúl Esparza) to recognize his unethical methods that he enforced on Gideon as Lecter enforced similar methods and may be involved with Gideon's disappearance.

 Graham meets with Crawford, who takes him to the old farmhouse.
 He deduces that the Ripper didn't plan to kill Miriam, but have her rescued so he could blame someone else for the crimes.
 He returns home, where Bloom was guarding his dogs.
 While she apologizes for doubting him, she still reprimands him for trying to get Lecter killed.
-Seeing that she is in a relationship with Lecter, he warns her to stay away from Lecter.
+Seeing that she is in a relationship with Lecter, he warns her to stay away from him.
 He then visits Miriam, and realizes that the same stimulation of flashing lights was employed on her while in captivity, sensing that Lecter is involved.
 That night, he confronts Lecter in his house at gunpoint, feeling that killing him will feel right for him.
 Lecter allows himself to be aimed at, but ultimately Graham leaves.